 An accessible education for everyone

 Ecampus chemistry courses are structured to maximize accessibility for students all around the globe.
-Courses include asynchronous instruction, allowing students to learn at times that work best for them.
+Courses include flexible instruction, allowing students to learn at times that work best for them.
 The course features materials accessible online, as well open-source textbooks.
 “We used to use a hardcopy textbook, but then our students overseas had trouble getting the book on time.
 This way, I can just send students the link to the book,” said Barth.

 "I love being able to work with students and show them that they have been perfectly capable all along"